ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString.md

 ::: Exercise

 This exercise uses a new setup called System 2.
-This will have the same L as System 1, but will have half the mass.
+This will have the **same length as System 1**, but will have **half the hanging mass**.

 1. The mass for System 2 is 200 g.
 <!-- 1) Measure the mass for System 2 using Image 2 below.